 The name "Orionid" comes from the fact that the meteors appear to shoot out of the constellation Orion.

 The meteor shower will actually take place anytime between Oct.
 2 to Nov.
 7, but the frequency will peak between Oct.
-20 and 21.
-The meteor shower should be visible from anywhere in the U.S. on that night.
+21 and 22.
+The meteor shower should be visible from anywhere in the U.S. on that night (or early Sunday morning).

 Scientists say the Orionids could fall at a rate of 10-20 per hour, so it should be a pretty spectacular show.

-To determine the best time to view the meteor shower from your location check out the location tracker on Time and Date.
+To determine the best time to view the annual shower from your location and time zone check out the location tracker on Time and Date.